Saturday, December 27, 2025

 Locating Assignments:

-We will be working with several materials from different sources and places.
+We work materials from different sources and places.
 This is unavoidable.
 Please bring all assigned materials to class on the appropriate day.

-Unless otherwise indicated, assigned cases are in Leading Cases in Civil Procedure; commentary, detail, elaboration, explanation, and examples are in Glannon’s Guide (“Glannon”).
+Unless otherwise indicated, assigned cases are in Leading Cases in Civil Procedure (Leading Cases) commentary, detail, elaboration, explanation, and examples are in Glannon’s Guide (“Glannon”).
 Rules, Statutes (from Title 28 of the United States Code), constitutional provisions, and legislative history can be found in Federal Rules of Civil Procedure, unless indicated otherwise:

 • Part 2: Federal Rules of Civil Procedure (without committee notes)